prabathjayatissa/FHIR_to_OMOP_mapping/README.md

 # FHIR_to_OMOP_mapping

+The methodology for implementing OMOP -on-FHIR involves leveraging the FHIRstandard as a meta-model to integrate common data models, utilizing the Java HAPIFHIR-API for server architecture, and validating the solution th rough patient dataexchange with a FHIR reference implementation server.
+Collaboration between HL7 andthe OHDSI community also aims to create a single common data model that integratesHL7 FHIR and OMOP.
-Created a comprehensive FHIR to OMOP CDM mapping system with the following features:
+Moreover, using FHIR as an intermediate representation Created a comprehensive FHIR to OMOP CDM mapping system with the following features:

 Type Definitions: